This article looks at the latest update relating to the regularization of illegal properties in Andalucía

 Which properties can be granted an AFO?

-The aim of the new law is to try and regulate the status of illegal properties built in either the countryside or in the town when the statute of limitation for the authorities to protect or restore the planning order has elapsed, i.e. six years since finalization of the construction.
+The aim of the new law is to try and regulate the status of illegal properties built in either the countryside or in the town when the statute of limitations for the authorities to protect or restore the planning order has elapsed, i.e., six years since the finalization of the construction.

-If the property is not granted the AFO the property cannot contract the services and supplies to the property, nor can conservation works be carried out on the property.
+If the property is not granted the AFO the property cannot contract the services and supplies to the property, nor can conservation work be carried out on the property.

 Which properties cannot be granted the AFO?

-Illegal properties built when the six year statute of limitation has not elapsed since completion of the construction.
+Illegal properties built when the six-year statute of limitations has not elapsed since completion of the construction.

-Those properties built in protected rustic area, green areas, land which is zoned as public area.
+Those properties built in green land or which is zoned as a public land.

 Who can apply for an AFO?